Frequently Asked Questions About the Moratorium on Small Business Evictions Due to COVID-19 Impacts

 What does the City’s emergency ordinance on small business evictions do?

-The City’s emergency ordinance temporarily prohibits landlords from evicting nonprofit and small business tenants when:
+It temporarily prohibited landlords from evicting nonprofit and small business tenants when:

 - The tenant is unable to pay their rent because they have been impacted by the novel coronavirus (COVID-19) pandemic; or